CodeCrow/edlight/README.md

 You can access the api here: [http://127.0.0.1:8000/analyze/](http://127.0.0.1:8000/analyze/).
 Images can be sent via 'POST' as a field name 'file'.

 This can be accessed and tested most simply here: [http://127.0.0.1:8000/docs#/default/edlight_api_analyze](http://127.0.0.1:8000/docs#/default/edlight_api_analyze).
 Click on the button marked 'Try it out' and then upload the file.

+# Testing

+To test, enter the docker container:

+`docker exec -it edlight-python-1 bash`

+Then run the tests . . .

+`./manage.py test --settings=edlight.settings.local`